 How Much Do External Auditors Charge in the UAE?

 According to salary explorer, freelance auditor salary average monthly salary in Dubai is 22,500 AED, the lowest being 10,600 AED, and the highest being 35600 AED.
-Of course, this depends on factors like skills, location, experience, to name a few.
+Of course, this depends on factors like skills, location, and experience, to name a few.

 - Conducting audits according to the regulatory norms